John-Abbott-College/6P3-Notes/wk6/11-iot-protocols.md

 Since a broker is necessary, we will use the publicly available MQTT broker from Eclipse Foundation, hosted at [test.mosquitto.org](https://test.mosquitto.org).

-For the client implementation we will use the [Eclipse Paho MQTT Python Client](https://github.com/eclipse/paho.mqtt.python).
+>For the client implementation we will use the [Eclipse Paho MQTT Python Client](https://github.com/eclipse/paho.mqtt.python).
 It is a popular choice for many IoT Cloud services such as Adafruit IO.
+>

-Documentation for the `paho-mqtt` client is available at the [Pypi page](https://pypi.org/project/paho-mqtt/#constructor-reinitialise).
+>- Documentation for the `paho-mqtt` client is available at the [Pypi page](https://pypi.org/project/paho-mqtt/#constructor-reinitialise).

 However, there are lots of other implementation options.